 International spouses are eligible for an Irish1 Spouse ID card.
 The spouse campus ID card allows certain privileges, like access to free public transportation, the Library, and a Domer Dollar account.
 For information on all benefits of the employee spouse and student spouse cards, visit the ID Card site, which also outlines the process for how to get the card.

 ISSA Programs and Events

-International spouses are welcome to participate in ISSA events, including the ISSA-sponsored Global Cafe and volunteer opportunities at the Northern Indiana Food Bank.
+International spouses are welcome to participate in ISSA events.
 Spouses can also sign up for our the bi-weekly ISSA newsletter.